Hui Xiong: Career

 Xiong became an assistant professor in the management science and information systems department of Rutgers Business School – Newark and New Brunswick in 2005.
 He became an associate professor in the same place in 2009.
 In 2014, he became a full professor in the same place in 2014.
 He became a Rutgers Business School Dean's Research Professor in 2016.
 He became a distinguished professor in the same place in 2021.

 Xiong served as deputy dean of Baidu Research Institute and the founding head of business intelligence lab as well as the founding head of talent intelligence center of Baidu Inc. while on leave from Rutgers University.

 Xiong now holds esteemed positions at the Hong Kong University of Science and Technology (Guangzhou) as a Chair Professor, and Associate Vice President for Knowledge Transfer.

 Professional service

 Xiong serves as Founding Editor-in-Chief of Nature npj Artificial Intelligence journal.
 Xiong also serves as a co-editor-in-chief of Encyclopedia of GIS.
 In addition, he is an associate editor of IEEE Transactions on Big Data (TBD), ACM Transactions on Knowledge Discovery from Data (TKDD) and ACM Transactions on Management Information Systems (TMIS).
 In 2018, Xiong served as a PC chair of the research track for the ACM Special Interest Group on Knowledge Discovery and Data Mining (SIGKDD).
-In 2013 and 2015, he as a general chair of the IEEE International Conference on Data Mining (ICDM).
+In 2013 and 2015, he was a general chair of the IEEE International Conference on Data Mining (ICDM).
 He also served as an industry and government track co-chair of the 18th ACM Special Interest Group on Knowledge Discovery and Data Mining (SIGKDD) in 2012.